foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This function returns the shift value from the quantization parameters.
-For data formats that don’t have a shift value, the value 0 is returned.
+For data formats that don't have a shift value, the value 0 is returned.
-For tensors with multiple scale values per-axis, the parameter``scale_idx``
+For tensors with multiple scale values per-axis, the parameter ``scale_idx``
 defines the particular scale shift value to be fetched.

 Function prototype